rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240204_New York Times Podcasts.md

 *  Insurance, shipping and retail companies hire private investigators, asset recovery teams,
 *  and loss prevention personnel, many of them former police officers.
 *  Though the rail companies have their own police forces and interstate law enforcement authority
-*  – Union Pacific police officers, for example, patrol 32,000 miles of track in 23 states
+*  â€“ Union Pacific police officers, for example, patrol 32,000 miles of track in 23 states
-*  – much of the work still falls to local law enforcement.
+*  â€“ much of the work still falls to local law enforcement.
 *  Last fall, I met Buddy Porch, a detective from the Fontana Police Department, at a monthly
 *  meeting of the Western States Cargo Theft Association.
 *  He is one of two detectives recently assigned to cargo theft in Fontana, a city of 200,000